 Projects: Nash, Frensham Manor and Conholt.

-Molly is a Chartered Town Planner with a Master's degree and extensive experience with several Local Planning Authorities in the South East, including Brighton & Hove.
+Molly is a Chartered Town Planner with a masters degree in planning and extensive experience with several local planning authorities in the South East, including Brighton & Hove City Council.
 More than just achieving approvals, she sees planning as a powerful tool to champion the needs of every community member, especially those often unheard.
+As an Associate, Molly manages many of our larger projects and often works as part of multi-disciplinary development teams.

 • She thrives on working on diverse projects, from bustling new-build residential and major educational complexes to solar farms, replacement dwellings and heritage restorations.
 Her portfolio includes affordable housing, vibrant workspaces, lush green spaces, essential community hubs, and education institutions.
 She also spearheads our outsourced planning application contracts for local authorities across the UK.